adriantumanggor/MyScript/README.md

     script.sh
     ```

-   If you want to run it by providing a commit message as an argument:

-    ```bash
-    script.sh "This is my commit message"
-    ```

 With these steps, you've made your Bash script globally accessible by moving it to the `/usr/local/bin` directory, and you can run it from any location without specifying the full path.